Skip to main content

 • Create your Certify DNS credentials using your account email address (as API Username) and license key (as API Key).
 You only need to do this once.

 • Click Request Certificate to perform a one-time registration with the Certify DNS service (per domain).
+If you receive an error such as Failed to register with Certify DNS you have probably not used the correct Certify DNS license key credentials.

 • You will be prompted to create a CNAME pointing to the TXT record hosted by the Certify DNS service.
 If you miss this prompt check back in the log file for your managed certificate (see the Status tab).